LGBTQ representation in hip-hop: Criticism

 Some artists have criticized the queer hip-hop genre as an arbitrary label that can potentially limit an artist's audience and may not actually correspond to their artistic goals or career aspirations.
 In 2013, Brooke Candy told The Guardian:

 What is so bothersome to me, with these emerging gay rappers, is that they've created a new genre called 'queer hip-hop'.
 Why the fuck is there a new genre for the same-sounding music?
 Half of the people rapping up there are gay and people don't even know it.

 One unspecified artist declined to be interviewed for the Guardian feature at all, stating that he preferred to be known as a rapper rather than as a "gay rapper".
 Eric Shorey, author of "Queer Rap is Not Queer Rap", contests "queer rap" labeling, arguing that "comparisons between gay and straight rap (as if they were two distinct genres) simply doesn't make sense without implied bigotry".
 Shorey insists that listeners ignore these sexuality-based hip-hop classifications and listen more closely to the quality of music being produced.
 He also suggests that queer artists should be booked alongside straight artists, showing that they are equally talented, and deserve the same amount of recognition.

-Other artists, on the other hand, don't mind these classifications.
+Other artists don't mind these classifications.
 British rapper RoxXxan told the Guardian that "I want to be perceived as 'RoxXxan,' but if people label me as 'gay rapper RoxXxan' I'm not offended."
 Nicky Da B told Austinist that "Basically, I perform for an LGBTQ crowd but also for everyone.
 A lot of the bounce rappers that are rapping and touring at the moment are all gay.
 The LGBTQ community just capitalizes on that I guess, from us being gay, and they support us on it, so that's how it goes I guess."